A General Model of Structured Cell Kinetics: A New Model for Silicosis

+In this section we formulate a model of silicosis based on the principles of Section~\ref{Mod}.
 As in Tran {\em et al.}~\cite{Tran}, we assume that quartz is being ingested at a constant rate.
 We set $M(y,t)$ to be the density of macrophages having internal quartz concentration $y$ at time $t$.
 As in \cite{Tran}, we assume that new macrophages are produced at rate $s$ determined by the quartz load, ${\displaystyle L(t) := \int_0^\infty yM(y,t)\, dy}$, such that

 where $s_0$ is a background level of recruitment of na\"{i}ve cells into the domain when quartz is not present in any cells and $u(\cdot)$ is a bounded function, with $u(0)=0$.

 Cells with internal concentration of quartz $y$ are removed by the muco-ciliary escalator at a rate $p(y)$, where $p(y)$ is a decreasing function of $y$ since, as their quartz content increases, cells are increasingly immobile.
 Cells are also more liable to die by apoptosis as their quartz content increases, and so the rate of them releasing their contents inside the lungs, $q(y)$, is an increasing function of $y$.